 The enclosed driveline, or torque tube, is really a quite effective design — Its advantages are positive location of the rear end, with no Panhard bars, traction bars, or four-link setup needed for rear-end stability.

 Only one U-joint is needed, and it runs in a constant lube shared with the transmission.

-To convert torque tube suspension to a open drive-shaft and rear-end, you’ll need to source a rear-end between 58 and 60 inches.
+To convert torque tube suspension to an open drive-shaft and rear-end, you’ll need to source a rear-end with a track-width measurement between 58 and 60 inches.